Ernest Bethell: Arrival in Korea

 In 1904, Ernest Bethell travelled from Kobe, Japan, where he had been in the export business, to Korea as a correspondent for the Daily Chronicle, with the purpose of reporting on the Russo-Japanese War.
 He then continued to stay in Korea and reported on Japanese imperialism in Korea.
 Bethell soon noted the abuses by Japanese soldiers towards Koreans, and how Koreans were treated unfairly and as inferior to the Japanese.

-Founding of Korean newspapers
+The Korea Daily News

-He founded an early newspaper in Korea with Yang Gi-tak, a Korean independence activist, in 1904 called Daehan Maeil Sinbo (대한매일신보, 大韓每日申報, The Korea Daily News) which was published in both Korean and English.
+He founded an early newspaper in Korea with Yang Gi-tak, a Korean independence activist, in 1904 called The Korea Daily News, which was published concurrently in Korean as Daehan Maeil Sinbo (대한매일신보; 大韓每日申報).
 The publication was strongly antagonistic to Japanese rule in Korea.
 The paper was available in three versions – English, Korean, and Korean mixed script.
 Many people who opposed the Japanese rule, such as Park Eun-sik and Sin Chae-ho, wrote articles and columns in the paper.